-As a group, the REIT's Trustees and executive officers beneficially own, or control or direct, directly or indirectly, 921,808 Units, representing approximately 3.92% of the issued and outstanding Units (on a fully-exchanged basis).
-In addition, through his controlling equity interest in Inovalis SA, Mr. Stephane Amine, Trustee and Chairman of the REIT, indirectly exercises control or direction over the Units and Special Voting Units held by Inovalis.
-Inovalis SA beneficially owns 1,048,447 Units and 844,673 Special Voting Units, representing an 8.1% effective interest in the REIT.
+As a group, the REIT's Trustees and executive officers beneficially own, or control or direct, directly or indirectly, 1,524,856 Units, representing approximately 5.3% of the issued and outstanding Units (on a fully-exchanged basis) as at April 9, 2020.
+In addition, through his controlling equity interest in Inovalis SA, Mr. Stephane Amine, Trustee and Chairman of the REIT, indirectly exercises control or direction over the Units and Special Voting Units held by Inovalis SA.
+Inovalis SA beneficially owns 1,138,947 Units and 965,911 Special Voting Units, representing an 7.3% effective interest in the REIT as at April 9, 2020.